The-Social-Proof-Foundation/docs/blockchain/scaling-roadmap.md

 # Scaling Roadmap

 As MySocial prepares to launch its mainnet, we are committed to ensuring that our blockchain infrastructure can scale efficiently to meet increasing user demands.
-Our current implementation utilizes the Sui blockchain, which employs the Narwhal and Bullshark protocols to achieve high throughput and low latency.
+Our current implementation employs the Narwhal and Bullshark protocols to achieve high throughput and low latency.
 To further enhance performance and aim for a throughput of **1 million transactions per second (TPS)**, we plan to integrate advanced consensus mechanisms, specifically Rorqual and Shoal++.

-## Current Implementation

-Sui is a Layer 1 blockchain that utilizes a Delegated Proof-of-Stake (DPoS) consensus mechanism.
-Its architecture is designed for scalability and efficiency, employing parallel transaction processing to achieve high throughput.
-The consensus mechanism comprises two primary components:

-1. Narwhal: Acts as a mempool and data availability layer, organizing transactions into a Directed Acyclic Graph (DAG) to ensure efficient data dissemination.
-2. Bullshark: Serves as the consensus engine, ordering the transactions provided by Narwhal using a Byzantine Fault Tolerant (BFT) protocol to achieve agreement across the network.

-This combination allows Sui to process transactions efficiently, but as MySocial scales, further enhancements are necessary to meet our ambitious performance targets of 1 million+ TPS.

 ## Integration of Rorqual